 Some of the key metrics of incident and request management are time to resolve, cost per ticket and first call resolution.
 While it is important to get the users’ issues resolved quickly so they can get back to work, focusing on incident and request management promotes a behavior within your IT service desk to apply “band-aid” fixes to address the immediate problem and emphasizing quantity over quality of support.
 Instead, the IT Service desk should be organized as a listening and data-collection function of problem management as its core function with incident and request management simply a means of engagement.

-If the goal of IT Service Management is to give clients and users the best IT Services to meet their needs, perhaps the incidents, questions and requests that generate service desk tickets shouldn’t be looked at as something to be avoided but rather as important data points to be collected.
-Each ticket represents a situation where the IT service is not fully meeting the user’s needs.
-Instead of just applying a work-around, answering a question from a script or fulfilling a routine request, the Service Desk should be focused on identifying areas where the IT services can be improved.
+If the goal of IT Service Management is to give clients and users the best IT Services to meet their needs, perhaps the incidents, questions, and requests that generate service desk tickets shouldn’t be looked at as something to be avoided but rather as important data points to be collected.
+Each ticket represents a situation where the IT service has not fully met the user’s needs.
+Instead of just applying a workaround, answering a question from a script or fulfilling a routine request, the Service Desk should be focused on identifying areas where the IT services can be improved.
 This is problem management.

 Automation in a problem-centric service desk

 When most people think about automation within the IT Service desk they think about tasks like troubleshooting tools or self-service capabilities for things like password resets.
 Perhaps that makes sense if the purpose of the service desk is simply “providing help”.
 In a problem-management focused service desk, automation capabilities assist in processes like capturing diagnostic and environmental data and routing this information effectively to the teams/individuals who can use it to make informed service improvement decisions.